 Step 9: Final Inspection and Certification

 Before you can return to your home or business, a final walkthrough and safety inspection are essential.
-Restoration teams check for structural integrity, air quality, and ensure that all systems are functioning safely.
+Restoration teams check for structural integrity, air quality, and ensure that all systems are functioning safely—one of the key steps you need to know for a safe and successful return.

 You’ll receive documentation certifying the space is safe to occupy.
 It’s the last of the key steps you need to know, and one you should never skip.